angarsky/diveintopython/learn/functions/global_variables.md

 In this example, we declare a global variable `power` outside the function `calculate_power()`.
 Inside the function, we use this global variable to store the power of the number.
 We reset the value of the `power` variable to 1 for each new calculation.

-### Program to count the number of times a function is called:
+### Program to count the number of times a function is called

 ```python
 count = 0